-This is an interesting and thought provoking article sent to us by a regular Flexi blog reader, Kylie, on the struggle experienced by schools to sensitively manage the tensions between the (lack of) money and the needs of students with a disability.
+This is an interesting and thought provoking conversaton by a regular Flexi blog readers Dan Mercer and Kylie on the struggle experienced by schools to sensitively manage the tensions between the (lack of) money and the needs of students with a disability.
 I have edited it slightly - just to improve the online readability!

-I have included Kylie's thoughts as part of a wider discourse discussed in this blog some time ago on how we (humans and organisations) can keep doing things better for service users - and yet keep the authenticity and connectedness focused on the individual.
+I have included Kylie's reply to Dan's reflections as part of a wider discourse discussed in this blog some time ago on how we (humans and organisations) can keep doing things better for service users - and yet keep the authenticity and connectedness focused on the individual.

 "how do these schools manage their faith and christian educational philosophy, with the conflict of government controls on funding..."

 I think you are getting closer by questioning perspectives and definition of disability.
 Pretty much all human services, including health sciences, struggle with providing services in the face of resource constraints, whilst angsting over how to maintain service that is congruent with beliefs, philosophies, evidence and a theory base.

 All schools including Christian schools in a sense are no different, working to fulfill their vision in the face of adversity.
 Sometimes principle wins out, sometimes instrumental perspectives win in order to at least maintain the appearance of the vision of service.
 I think that schools are part of the larger landscape of society, where ADHD is medicated yet not therapeutically managed and does not qualify for funding in school support; and ASD is funded.
 Yet diagnosis, as with ADHD, can be laid on thick and fast, and often instrumentally - to gain school support funding, and through a superficial diagnosis that does not include wider family support.